BharatKalluri/lyricfetcher/readme.md

 + MetroLyrics
 + Genius

-The next arguments are The artist name and the song name!
+The next arguments are the Artist name and the Song name!